Elgin Cathedral: Cathedral offices

-Large cathedrals needed extensive numbers of clerics to staff the daily services across the many chapel altars.
-At Elgin, Bishop Andrew initially allowed for seventeen vicars—consisting of seven priests, five deacons and five sub-deacons—to assist the canons, though this number was later increased to twenty-five.
-In 1350, the stipends of the vicars were insufficient for their sustenance, causing Bishop John of Pilmuir to provide them with the income from two churches and the patronage of another from Thomas Randolph, second Earl of Moray.
-By 1489, the stipends varied significantly: one vicar received 12 marks, six received 10, one received eight, three received seven, and six received five.
-Each vicar was directly employed by a canon, who was obligated to provide four months' notice in the event of termination of his service.
-The vicars were of two kinds: the vicars-choral who primarily worked in the choir for the main services, and the chantry chaplains who conducted services at individual foundation altars though there was some overlap in their duties.
-While the chapter followed the constitution of Lincoln, the liturgical form adhered to the Sarum Rite, as practised at Salisbury Cathedral.

-Records indicate that disciplinary measures, including fines and even corporal punishment, were imposed on Elgin's vicars-choral for shortcomings in the performance of services.
-Such punishments were conducted in the chapter house, administered by the sub-dean and witnessed by the chapter.
+Large cathedrals needed many clerics to staff daily services across the many chapel altars.
+Bishop Andrew initially allowed for seventeen vicars—seven priests, five deacons and five sub-deacons—though this number was later increased to twenty-five.
+In 1350, the stipends of the vicars proved insufficient, prompting Bishop John of Pilmuir to supplement their income from two churches and the patronage of another from Thomas Randolph, 2nd Earl of Moray.
+By 1489, the stipends varied significantly: one vicar received 12 marks, six received 10, one received 8, three received 7, and six received 5.
+Each vicar was employed by a canon, who was obligated to provide four months' notice in the event of termination of his service.
+Vicars were of two kinds: the vicars-choral who served in the choir for the main services and the chantry chaplains who served individual foundation altars, though at times duties overlapped.
+The chapter followed the constitution of Lincoln, but its liturgical form adhered to the Sarum Rite, as practised at Salisbury Cathedral.
+Records indicate that disciplinary measures, including fines and even corporal punishment, were imposed on the vicars-choral for any shortcomings.
+The punishments were administered in the chapter house by the sub-dean and witnessed by the chapter.
 King Alexander II founded a chaplaincy for the soul of King Duncan I who died in battle with Macbeth near Elgin.
 The chapel most frequently mentioned in records was St Thomas the Martyr, located in the north transept and supported by five chaplains.
 Other chaplaincies documented are those of the Holy Rood, St Catherine, St Duthac, St Lawrence, St Mary Magdalene, St Mary the Virgin and St Michael.
-By the time of Bishop Bur's episcopate (1362–1397), the cathedral had 15 canons (excluding dignitaries), 22 vicars-choral and a similar number of chaplains.

-Despite these numbers, not all clergy were regularly present in Elgin Cathedral.
-Absences were a common occurrence in all cathedrals during a period when ambitious clerics would accept positions in other cathedrals.
-Time spent away from the chanonry was regulated: some canons were appointed to be always present while others were allowed to attend on a part-time basis.
+By Bishop Bur's episcopate (1362–1397), the cathedral had 15 canons (excluding dignitaries), 22 vicars-choral and a similar number of chaplains.
+Despite these numbers, not all canons were regularly present.
+Absences were common when ambitious clerics accepted positions in other cathedrals.
+Canons were appointed to be either always present or to attend on a part-time basis.
 At Elgin, the dean was permanently resident, while the precentor, chancellor and treasurer served for half the year.
 Non-permanent canons were required to attend for three continuous months.
-However, in 1240, the chapter decided to penalise canons who persistently absented themselves in breach of their agreements by deducting one-seventh of their income.
-For example, in 1488, at Elgin, many canons failed to adhere to the terms of their approved leave of absence, resulting in each of them receiving a formal warning and summons.
+Time spent away from the chanonry was regulated.
+In 1240, the chapter legislated to penalise canons who persistently absented themselves in breach of their agreements by deducting one-seventh of their income.
+For example, in 1488, many canons failed to adhere to the terms of their leave of absence, resulting in each of them receiving a formal warning and being summoned to appear before the chapter.
 Despite this, ten canons refused to attend, leading to a deduction of one-seventh of their prebendary income.
 In the Diocese of Aberdeen, and likely in other bishoprics as well, when important decisions needed to be made by the chapter, an absentee canon had to appoint a procurator to act on their behalf.
-This task usually fell to one of the dignitaries, having a higher probability of being present.
+One of the dignitaries was normally chosen for this role, as he was more likely to be present.